Code Contribution and Credit in Science: Data and Methods

 Articles collected from JOSS and SoftwareX were labeled as ``software articles,'' articles obtained from PLOS were labeled as ``research articles,'' and articles from Papers with Code were labeled as either ``preprint'' or ``research article'' based on their document type from OpenAlex.
 While Papers with Code data is largely tied to ArXiv preprints, because of our DOI resolution process, we were able to identify a subset of these articles that had been published in a journal and were thus labeled as ``research articles'' by OpenAlex\footnote{Papers with Code (arXiv) preprints likely include some number of software articles but without a clear and consistent mechanism to identify these articles, but we are unable to label them as such.
-We discuss this limitation further in Section~\ref{sec-discussion}.}.
+We discuss this limitation further in Section~\ref{sec-discussion}.
+Further, while some PLOS, JOSS, and SoftwareX articles may also have a preprinted version, we select and analyze the published version of the article when one is available at the time of data processing.
+This is made possible via the DOI resolution process using Semantic Scholar.}.
 Article domain classifications (e.g., Health Sciences, Life Sciences, Physical Sciences, and Social Sciences) were obtained from OpenAlex.
 While each article can be associated to multiple ``topics'', we utilize the primary topic and its associated domain for our analyses\footnote{OpenAlex documentation for concepts, topics, fields, and domains is available at \url{https://help.openalex.org/hc/en-us/articles/24736129405719-Topics/}}.

 To match article authors with repository developer accounts, we developed a machine-learning approach using transformer-based architectures.
 Specifically, we use transformers to overcome entity matching challenges such as when exact name or email matching is insufficient due to formatting variations and incomplete information (e.g., ``J. Doe'' vs. ``Jane Doe'' in publications or use of institutional versus personal email addresses).
 When exact matching fails, there is typically high semantic overlap between an author's name and developer account details (i.e., username, name, and email) that transformer models can leverage.
 We created a gold-standard dataset of 2,999 annotated author-developer account pairs from JOSS publications, where two independent reviewers classified each pair as matching or non-matching.
 After systematic evaluation of three transformer architectures with various feature combinations, our optimal model (fine-tuned DeBERTa-v3-base including developer account username and display name in the training data) achieved a binary F1 score of 0.944, with 0.938 precision and 0.95 recall (positive = ``match'')\footnote{A detailed comparison of models and feature sets, and an evaluation of model performance across non-JOSS author-developer pairs is made available in the Appendix.}.
 Applying our model across all article-repository pairs yielded a large-scale dataset linking scientific authors and code contributors.